 - You may also add a 1/4 cup of channa dal/Bengal gram.

-- Asafoetida added here is to help in the digestion process, you may skip it is not available.
+- Asafoetida added here for the unique South Indian aroma, you may skip it is not available.

 Urad Dal chutney